+Zoning District Allowable Density Purpose

+One-Family Residential

-Zoning District Allowable Density Purpose One-Family Residential R-1 Based on These districts are intended to accommodate primarily single- R-1-9 General Plan family homes in locations designated in the General Plan for low, medium low, and medium density development.
-Single- R-1-12 land use family uses are permitted by right.
-Multiple-Family Residentia l R-2 These districts are intended to accommodate two-family and R-2-A three-family homes and multifamily housing in locations designated in the General Plan for medium and medium high density development and mobile homes in locations designated for high density.
+R-1 Based on These districts are intended to accommodate primarily single-

+R-1-9 General Plan family homes in locations designated in the General Plan for low, medium low, and medium density development.
+Single-

+R-1-12 land use family uses are permitted by right.

+Multiple-Family Residential

+R-2 These districts are intended to accommodate two-family and

+R-2-A three-family homes and multifamily housing in locations designated in the General Plan for medium and medium high

+R-2-AP density development and mobile homes in locations designated for high density.
 Two- and three-family homes are permitted by right in the R-2 districts.
-R-2-AP R-2-P R-2-M Based on General Plan R-3 land use These districts are intended to accommodate two-family and R-3-A three-family homes and multifamily housing in locations designated in the General Plan for medium and medium high R-3-P designated in the General Plan for medium and medium high density development and mobile homes in locations designated for high density.
+These districts are intended to accommodate two-family and three-family homes and multifamily housing in locations designated in the General Plan for medium and medium high density development and mobile homes in locations designated for high density.
 Multifamily housing is permitted by right in the R-3 zone, subject to a site plan review.

+R-2-P

+R-2-M Based on General Plan

+R-3 land use

+R-3-A

+R-3-P

 R-4 20 - 24 du/ac Multifamily dwellings.

+Mixed-Use Residential

-Mixed-Use Residential • C-0 See R-3 zone Two-, three-, and multiple-family dwellings C-1, C-2, C-3 See K-5 zone Multiple dwellings
+C-O See R-3 zone Two-, three-, and multiple-family dwellings

+C-1, C-2, C-3 See K-3 Lone Multiple dwellings